When and Where is Firefly

 - Think ahead: leave unnecessary packaging at home.

-- Keep paper, trash, or cigarettes out of the Firefly fire pits.
+- Keep paper, cardboard, trash, and cigarettes out of the Firefly fire pits.
 Take it home with you.
 Recycle it if you can!

 - Bring your own reusable beverage container.